klasmodin/quflow/README.md

 ```
 > conda install "libblas=*=*accelerate"
 ```
-On the M1 Pro hardware, it gives `quflow` a speedup of about a factor 5.
+On the M1 Pro hardware, it gives a speedup of about a factor 5.

 ## Quick Start